Vietnamese Automaker, Chinese Partner Reveal First Mini Electric Vehicle - UrduPoint

 Vietnamese Automaker, Chinese Partner Reveal First Mini Electric Vehicle

-HANOI, (UrduPoint / Pakistan Point News - 25th May, 2023 ) :Vietnamese car manufacturer TMT Motors unveiled on Wednesday the first flagship micro electric car, the Wuling HongGuang MINI EV, marking its debut in the local industry of electric vehicles with what has been known as the world's best-selling microcar for three years in a row, TMT Motors said in an online statement.
+HANOI, (UrduPoint / Pakistan Point News - 26th May, 2023 ) :Vietnamese car manufacturer TMT Motors unveiled the first flagship micro electric car, the Wuling HongGuang MINI EV, marking its debut in the local industry of electric vehicles with what has been known as the world's best-selling microcar for three years in a row, TMT Motors said in an online statement.

 "Externally, the first Wuling HongGuang MINI EV, featuring color-coordinated peach pink and white roof, has been meticulously finished with details," said TMT Motors.